azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 <div class="task" data-title="Task">

-> Open the `environments.sh` file in the root directory of your Backstage app, and add the following configuration to the `environments.sh` file.
+> We need add the following configuration to the `environments.sh` file.
+The following command will add the GitHub PAT to your `environments.sh` file.
 </div>

 ```shell
 echo "GITHUB_TOKEN=<your-github-pat>" >> environments.sh
 export "GITHUB_TOKEN=<your-github-pat>"
 ```

-This will add the GitHub PAT to your environment.

 ### Add the GitHub PAT to Backstage